winitzki/linear-algebra-book/README.md

 algebra.
 Thanks are also due to Prof. Howard Haber (UCSC) for constructive feedback on an earlier version of this text.

+In the first 10 years since I made this book available for free, many readers sent me corrections to the text.
+For that, I thank Gabriel Aguirre, Pablo Dominguez, Joseph Ferrara, Andrew J. Ho, Yuxi Liu, Christophe Louargant, Jiri Matousek, Dmitri Pavlov, and Michele Zaffalon.
+Version 1.3 (prepared in June 2020) incorporates these corrections.